 As of the report date, HVS was meeting about 21 percent of the payroll obligation specified in the CEA.
-During the reporting period, LED received payment for the clawback resulting from the company's underperformance in Project Year 2018/2019.

-Subsequent to the reporting period, LED received payment for the clawback resulting from the company's underperformance in Project Year 2019/2020.
+During the reporting period, LED received payment for the clawback resulting from the company's underperformance in Project Year 2019/2020.
 With this payment, HVS repaid LED the full amount of the State's investment which was the maximum reimbursement amount allowed by the CEA.

-IBM

-Application development and innovation center Project announced in 2015
+IBM Application development and innovation center Project announced in 2015 Ouachita Parish

-Ouachita Parish